Buying a House

 This means some homes may have grandfathered structures or design features like out of regulation fences, building setbacks, or driveway widths, to name a few.

 If this home is going to be a “fixer-upper,” have renovations or upgrades completed, please be aware the Village’s unified development ordinance, adopted in 2018, is continually updated to meet the needs of the community.

 If you have questions about what the building features can be developed, please visit the Building Department to learn more.

 What about the yard?

-Once you look over the interior of the home, you need to consider the outside yard areas, too.
-Look at how the property is graded.
+Consider the outside yard areas.
+Check how the property is graded.
 Does water flow away from the building?
 What is the location of the house on the block (highest or lowest point)?
-Is a sewer clean-out installed?
+Is a sewer cleanout installed?
 Where are the property lines and any easements?
-Also check any trees or bushes that are dying, diseased, or dead.
-Check if there are outside lights and outlets on the home, and if there are streetlights in the area.
+Are trees or bushes that are dying, diseased, or dead?
+Check for outdoor lights and outlets at the home and if there are streetlights in the area

-It is highly recommended that a buyer hire, at their own expense, a private professional company to perform an in-depth inspection.
-Private inspections cannot be substituted for village-required inspections.
+A buyer can also hire - at their own expense - a private professional company to perform an inspection.
+Private inspections cannot be used for Village-required inspections.

 For current housing standards, please refer to the Village of Park Forest Code of Ordinances located in Chapter 18—Buildings and Building Regulations at MuniCode.com: https://library.muni code.com/ill/park forest/codes/code_of_ordinances or contact the Building Department for more information.